Introduction to CoreWeave Charts

 </Info>

-## Installing applications with CoreWeave Charts
+## Install applications with CoreWeave Charts

+After you've identified the chart you want, install it into your cluster to deploy the application.
 To use a CoreWeave Helm chart for deploying an application, use [`helm install`](https://helm.sh/docs/helm/helm_install/):

 ```bash theme={"system"}